30 Weeks Pregnant: What Changes Are Occurring in Your Body?

-You may begin noticing that you become tired more easily during this last part of pregnancy.
+t 30 weeks pregnant, you’re probably noticing you’re becoming tired more easily.
 This may be especially true if you are having difficulty sleeping at night.
 Some women are able to experiment with different sleeping positions to help them sleep more soundly.
 If you are suffering from insomnia, and it is becoming increasingly worse, you may want to consult with your healthcare provider.
 During the third trimester, you may also experience mood swings.
 Some of you may have experienced this earlier in pregnancy as well.
 Additionally, your body is producing a number of hormones that can cause your joints to become looser.
 This may result in your feet actually getting larger.
 Some women report that their feet grow one shoe size during their pregnancy.
 This is normally a permanent change.

 You have approximately 10 weeks left in your pregnancy.
 Now is the time to begin thinking about the different kinds of pain relief options that will be available to you when you deliver.
 Not only should you talk to your health care provider about the different options, but also research the different techniques so you can make an informed decision.
 The following briefly describes some of the available options: